india-kerle/blogbot/blogbot/README.md

 - I am only dealing with the one known violation type: personally identifiable information (PII)
 - I am only dealing with blogposts from one known source
 - I am generating a small amount of synthetic data, given modal free credit constraints
-- The blogposts I am using do NOT already contain PII.
+- I assume the blogposts I am using do NOT already contain PII.

 ## 💅 Next steps

-In order to improve/expand the solution, I would:
+In order to improve/expand the solution, I would make changes methodologically and infrastructurally.

-### Methods next steps
+### Methods

 - **Introduce more diversity in injected PII:** either by better prompting or stuffing randomly chosen PII from a data source and reframing the task to include it.
 This is because the LLM generates similar PII i.e. `Jane Doe`, `John Doe`